 Phase I - We begin with the premise that the practice of law is unique in that you truly need to be a lawyer to judge the quality, experience, and reputation of other lawyers.
-With this premise in mind, Law Bulletin Publishing Company mails a survey to all lawyers licensed in a state that asks them, "If a family member or friend needs legal help and you can't take the case, which lawyers would you recommend within your area of law or geographic region?"
+With this premise in mind, Law Bulletin Media mails a survey to all lawyers licensed in a state that asks them, "If a family member or friend needs legal help and you can't take the case, which lawyers would you recommend within your area of law or geographic region?"
 This methodology ensures that peers recommend peers - indeed their own competitors.
 To maintain the quality and credibility of the survey, lawyers cannot nominate themselves or anyone at their law firm.
-To overcome popularity contests, we give varying strength to different nominators.
+To overcome popularity contests, we give varying weight to different nominators.

 Phase II - When the surveys are returned by mail or online with qualifying nominations, we conduct discussions by mail, phone, fax and e-mail with the lawyers who are most often nominated.
-We use Phase I and other qualitative information sources to determine the most highly regarded lawyers within each of our 100 practice areas.
+We use Phase I and other qualitative information sources to determine the most highly regarded lawyers within each of our more than 100 practice areas.
 The second phase involves lengthy discussions with the top lawyers in each area of law and within all geographic areas of a state to complete the list.
 It is assumed that the most highly regarded lawyers know their areas of law and their geographical regions better than most lawyers.
 This is due to their extensive experience and interaction with other lawyers from their respective areas of law and regions of the state.
-These nominations are weighted more heavily than phase one of the survey process.
+These nominations are weighted more heavily than Phase I of the survey process.

-Phase IV - In this final stage, the selectees are reviewed by the Leading Lawyers Network Advisory Board.
-The Advisory Board is comprised of those Leading Lawyers who received the highest number of votes for their area(s) of law and/or their region of the state.
+Phase IV - In this final stage, the selectees are reviewed by the Leading Lawyers Advisory Board.
+The Advisory Board is comprised of those Leading Lawyers who received the most number of votes for their area or areas of law and/or their region of the state.
+All have agreed to serve on the Advisory Board.
 Each State's Advisory Board is geographically and categorically diverse so it would be impossible for an individual law firm or a small group of lawyers to negatively affect the credibility of the research.
+The Advisory Board serves to ensure that this is not a popularity contest.
 Once approval is received from the Advisory Board, these pre-selectees become Leading Lawyers.